 Our History

-Oakland’s original Methodist Church was founded by the Rev. C. E. Rich in 1863, just ten years after Oakland was incorporated.
+Oakland’s original Methodist congregation was founded by the Rev. C. E. Rich in 1863, just ten years after Oakland was incorporated.
 Established in a small building at 6th and Washington Streets, the church subsequently moved to 9th and Washington Streets, 14th and Clay Streets, and finally to Broadway and 24th Street, and became “First Methodist Church”.
-The word “United” was added in 1968 after the merger of the Methodist Church and the Evangelical United Brethren Church.

-Another Methodist congregation, the Eighth Avenue United Methodist Church, merged into the First United Methodist Church, in 1959, as “one church, two locations”.
-A few years later, its building was occupied by a Korean United Methodist Church.
+Another Methodist congregation, the Eighth Avenue Methodist Church, merged into the First Methodist Church in 1959, as “one church, two locations”.
+A few years later, its building was occupied by a Korean Methodist Church.

 In 1913, the Rev. A. J. Hanson and fifteen charter members founded St. Stephen’s Methodist Church as part of the City Church Extension Society.
 For the first several months, meetings were held in a tent.
 The main property at Park Boulevard and Thirteenth Avenue, just east of the downtown Lake Merritt district, was purchased in 1914 and a permanent edifice was erected in 1923.